EMOTIONS AND WANTS

 Emotional Intelligence

-As such, Emotional Intelligence is the ability to recognize your emotions, understand what the message they are trying to provide us, and realize how our emotions affect other people.
-In other words, when we understand how we feel and able to translate it to our needs, it allows us to attend to ourselves while able to manage relationships more effectively.
+As such, Emotional Intelligence is the ability to recognize your emotions, understand what message they are trying to provide us, and realize how our emotions affect other people.
+In other words, when we understand how we feel and are able to translate it to our needs, it allows us to attend to ourselves while being able to manage relationships more effectively.